2020 Jaguar F-Pace Prices: MSRP vs Dealer Invoice vs True Dealer Cost

 To avoid overpaying on a new Jaguar F-Pace, shop prices online first.
 Get up front pricing before you walk into a dealership.
 We recommend the following free services;

-The 2018 Jaguar F-Pace is only available as a luxury crossover SUV.
-There are options for both regular and diesel-powered engines.
+The 2021 Jaguar F-PACE is available as a mid-size luxury SUV.

 Formula for Calculating Dealer Cost:

 - Example: Base Jaguar F-Pace invoice price + the dealer Invoice price of options + destination - Holdback = Total Dealer Cost.

 - What is Holdback?
 A hidden amount that manufacturers give back to a dealer.
 It is a percentage of the MSRP or the Invoice price.

 Total Dealer Cost - Rebate and Incentive + Taxes / Licensing Fees = True Dealer Cost.
 (You can get rebates and incentives here.)